 The genres covered in English are:

 Children’s progress is assessed throughout the year through observations of how they approach their work in different subjects, through pupils' learning conversations with teachers and through their written work.
-Pupils’ writing levels are assessed twice a half term using our Kingston levelling scheme in Big Writing.
+Pupils’ writing levels are assessed four times a half term using our Kingston banding sheets in Extended Writing.
 There are formal assessment weeks three times throughout the year which combined with teachers’ ongoing assessments give an indication of where a child is in line with the national average.
-National Curriculum levels are shared with parents and carers at Parent/Teacher conferences and in the end of year written reports.
 Teachers use the information from the assessments to set targets and plan work to ensure that each child continues to make progress.

 Please see specific subject tabs for more information on our year 5 curriculum